codeclimate/codeclimate-rubocop/config/contents/metrics/block_length.md

 NOTE: The `ExcludedMethods` configuration is deprecated and only kept for backwards compatibility.
-Please use `IgnoredMethods` instead.
-By default, there are no methods to ignored.
+Please use `AllowedMethods` and `AllowedPatterns` instead.
+By default, there are no methods to allowed.

 ### Example: CountAsOne: ['array', 'heredoc']